astronomer/docs/astro/support.md

 ## Best Practices for Support Request Submissions

-The following are the best practices for submitting support requests on the Astronomer Support Portal:
+The following are the best practices for submitting support requests in the Cloud UI or the Astronomer Support Portal:

 - Always indicate priority